+You can read more about TRU’s early history here.
+For more details about specific efforts, check out our News Page or our page on campaigns we have partnered with.
 Questions?
 Comments?
 Or want to be a part of this movement?
-Email us at firstname.lastname@example.org or hit us up on any of our social media pages.
+Email us at firstname.lastname@example.org or hit us up on any of our social media pages!

 TRU Makes its First Steps

 In the aftermath of a new set of university policies called the Strategic Plan, a group of students come together to discuss the implications of the plan.
 Why did the administration fail to consult or listen to graduate students as they made big decisions around our working conditions?
 How can..Read More